Art and Design

 Mr J. Padgham - KS3 Art Coordinator

-All KS3 art projects are developed to allow students to access and engage in social, emotional and visually challenging imagery and subject areas.
+All KS3 art projects are developed to allow pupils to access and engage in social, emotional and visually challenging imagery and subject areas.
 The Formal Element skills are taught throughout Year 7 and are developed and transferable over the duration of Yr.
 8 and 9.

 Year 8 Projects